What Is the Difference Between Occupational Injuries and Occupational Illnesses?

 In New York, Labor Law 200 allows construction workers to sue their employers if they were working on dangerous or defective premises or if the accident resulted from how the employer had them perform the work.
 Additionally, if a construction worker was injured on the job during the process of repairing, demolishing, erecting, painting, or pointing a building using scaffolding, or if they fell while working, under Labor Law 240, they can sue property owners, contractors, and other responsible parties.

 The laws are intricate and complicated, so it is crucial to contact an experienced personal injury attorney to protect your legal rights.
-At The Perecman Firm, P.L.L.C., we are ready to evaluate your case and help you pursue maximum compensation.
+At The Perecman Firm, we are ready to evaluate your case and help you pursue maximum compensation.

 Our NYC Occupational Illness and Workplace Injury Lawyers Want to Help You